Tramadol Withdrawal & Detox–Symptoms, Timeline, and Treatment

 Over time as a person keeps taking opioids, the brain upregulates noradrenaline activity to offset the effects of opioids.
 At this point, should a person stop taking opioids like tramadol, the now unchecked hyperactive noradrenaline activity can lead to sensations typical of withdrawal, such as anxiety, tremors, muscle cramps, and gastrointestinal issues like diarrhea.6

-Suddenly quitting tramadol or other opioids after a sustained period of compulsive misuse or after significant dependence has otherwise developed—which some people call going cold turkey—may not be a good idea, as the sudden cessation of opioids can result in severely unpleasant symptoms.3
+Suddenly quitting tramadol or other opioids after a sustained period of compulsive misuse or after significant dependence has otherwise developed—which some people call going cold turkey—may not be a good idea, as the sudden cessation can result in severely unpleasant symptoms.3

 Symptoms of Tramadol Withdrawal